Legal 500 awarded Jack the prestigious honour as “Legal 500 UK Regional Junior Barrister of the year” 2018. Its Judges noted:

 Canterbury City Council v Persons Unknown EWHC 2122 (QB)

 Jack acted for the local authority in obtaining an injunction to protect 35 sites.
 It was the first case on the deployment of these injunctions in the wake of the Court of Appeal's judgment in Bromley LBC.
 He advised the Council, assisted officers in crafting a targeted restraint which was "Bromley-compliant" and attending the hearing before Thornton J.

 R (oao Coventry Gliding Club) v Harborough DC EWHC 3059

 A claim for judicial review against a local authority’s decision to grant an application for prior approval for a barn conversion under the new Class Q permitted development.
 The case revolved around whether the site notice was “near” to the land and the quality of the officer’s report.

 This has become a “test case” for the use of borough-wide injunctions by local authorities to protect public open spaces from Gypsy Traveller incursions.
-34 such injunctions have been granted by the High Court.
+34 such injunctions had been granted by the High Court.
 In Bromley’s case the court refused to grant the injunction but, unusually, gave permission for the matter to be finally determined by the Court of Appeal.
 A number of organisations, including the pressure group Liberty, appeared as Interveners.
 At the final hearing, the Court of Appeal set out sweeping guidance on the deployment of such injunctions and what conditions must be met before they are granted in future.

 Gladman Development Ltd v Secretary of State for Communities and Local Government and Sedgemoor DC EWHC 128 (Admin)